-- 1. Person Discovering the Hazardous Material - Alert others in immediate area to leave the area. - Close windows and doors and restrict access to affected area. - Notify the Incident Commander, Principal, or designee by the quickest and safest way possible. - Do not eat or drink anything or apply cosmetics. - Quarantine any affected persons in a separate location. - 2.
-Incident Commander, Principal, or designee Actions - Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - Establish an exclusion zone based on the Material Safety Data Sheet (MSDS). - Ensure HVAC is shut off until permission is given by responding agencies to turn back on. - Determine what procedures should be activated. - Notify 911 and the Reno School Police Department.
-Provide the following information: - Location of the spill and/or materials released; name of substance, if known. - Approximate quantity of the substance spilled or released. - Characteristics of spill (color, smell, visible gases). - Injuries, if any. - Activate School Incident Response Team - Do not allow staff and students to return to the building until proper authorities have determined that it is safe to do so. - Document all actions taken. - 3.
-School Incident Response Team (SIRT) Actions - Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - Move staff and students away from the immediate danger zone and keep staff and students from entering or congregating in danger zone. - Activate Evacuation/Shelter/Care Team, if needed. - Account for all staff, students, and visitors (according to FA12). - Disseminate pertinent information about the incident and follow-up actions. - Implement the Sierra Nevada Academy Charter School (SNACS) Communication Plan. - Activate Medical Emergency Response & Triage Team. - Activate the School Crisis Response Team, if needed. - Activate Reunification Team, if needed. - Activate Facility & Security Response Team, if needed. - Note available and needed resources. - Contact Incident Commander and/or Section Team Leaders for needed resources, i.e., buses, food, water, etc. - Take appropriate action to safeguard school property. - Document all actions taken.
+1. Person Discovering the Hazardous Material

+- Alert others in immediate area to leave the area. - Close windows and doors and restrict access to affected area. - Notify the Incident Commander, Principal, or designee by the quickest and safest way possible. - Do not eat or drink anything or apply cosmetics. - Quarantine any affected persons in a separate location.

+- Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - Establish an exclusion zone based on the Material Safety Data Sheet (MSDS). - Ensure HVAC is shut off until permission is given by responding agencies to turn back on. - Determine what procedures should be activated. - Notify 911 and the Reno School Police Department.
+Provide the following information: - Location of the spill and/or materials released; name of substance, if known. - Approximate quantity of the substance spilled or released. - Characteristics of spill (color, smell, visible gases). - Injuries, if any. - Activate School Incident Response Team - Do not allow staff and students to return to the building until proper authorities have determined that it is safe to do so. - Document all actions taken.

+- Assess life safety issues immediately. - Stabilize the incident. - Preserve property. - Move staff and students away from the immediate danger zone and keep staff and students from entering or congregating in danger zone. - Activate Evacuation/Shelter/Care Team, if needed. - o Account for all staff, students, and visitors. - Disseminate pertinent information about the incident and follow-up actions. - Implement the Sierra Nevada Academy Charter School (SNACS) Communication Plan. - Activate Medical Emergency Response & Triage Team. - Activate the School Crisis Response Team, if needed. - Activate Reunification Team, if needed. - Activate Facility & Security Response Team, if needed. - Note available and needed resources. - Contact Incident Commander and/or Section Team Leaders for needed resources, i.e., buses, food, water, etc. - Take appropriate action to safeguard school property.

+Document all actions taken.